enisz/igdb/db/assets/templates/02-the-query-builder.md

 public function options(array $options) throws IGDBInvalidArgumentException: IGDBQueryBuilder
 ```

->:warning Using the Builder this way is not recommended as this functionality may be removed in future versions.
-Use the [builder approach](#builder-approach) instead.

-With this method you can parse your `$options` array instead of using the [builder approach](#builder-approach).
+With this method you can parse your `$options` array instead of using the [builder methods](#builder-methods).
 If a non-valid key or value is in the array, an `IGDBInvalidParameterException` will be thrown.

 Passing your `$options` array to this method will configure the builder with the parameters in it.